The twisted mean square and critical zeros of Dirichlet $L$-functions

 In the above formula we have used the fact that

 The right-hand side of (\ref{c11}) seems to be complicated to estimate.
-This will be alleviated if we can remove the influence of $\chi$.
-When fixing $j$ and residues of $m,~n$ and $K$ mod $q$, we note that $\overline{\chi}(Kj)\chi(-n+Kj)$ is a constant.
-It should be note that the fixation also splits the right-hand side of (\ref{c11}) into $q^4$ sums.
-Let $j_1,j_2,j_3,~j_4$ are four constants with $0\le j_i\le q-1$.
-We designate $j=j_1$ and residues of $m,n,K$ mod $q$ to be $j_2,j_3,j_4$ respectively, then
+This will be alleviated if we can remove some influence of $\chi$.
+When fixing $j$ and residue classes modulo $q$ of $m,~n$ and $K$, we note that $\overline{\chi}(Kj)\chi(-n+Kj)$ is a constant.
+It should be noted that this fixing also splits the right-hand side of (\ref{c11}) into $q^4$ sums.
+Let $j_1,j_2,j_3,~j_4$ be four constants with $0\le j_i\le q-1$.
+We designate $j=j_1$ and residue classes modulo $p$ of $m,n,K$ to be $j_2,j_3,j_4$ respectively, then

-while, in the right-hand side, the last two factors are independent of $m,~n,~H,~K$ and $\ll1$ now.
-It should be highlight that the fixation does not contain the variable $H$, which is important for the discussion in the following.
+while, on the right-hand side, the last two factors are independent from exact values of $m,~n,~H,~K$ and $\ll1$ now.
+It should be highlighted that the fixing does not contain the variable $H$, and this is important for our following discussion.
 Thus $\mathscr{M}$ is split into $q^4$ sums of the shape

 where $C\ll1$ and